How to Get from Incheon Airport to Seoul: AREX, Bus & Taxi Compared

 👉 Check availability and reserve your seat

-2. The Airport Limousine Bus: Best for Hotels Away from Seoul Station
+2. Airport Limousine Bus from Incheon Airport: Best for Hotels Away from Seoul Station

 If your accommodation isn’t near a subway line, the Airport Limousine Bus is worth considering.

-It’s comfortable, has good luggage storage, and serves destinations all over Seoul, including Gangnam, Myeongdong, and specific hotels.
+It serves destinations all over Seoul including Gangnam, Myeongdong, and specific hotels.

 The Airport Limousine Bus